OssianEriksson/autonomous-twizy/ackermann_ekf/README.md

   If `~control_topic` is set, in predicting steering angle velocity from control steering angle, this is the maximum allowed steering angle velocity: Velocities above (or below the negated value) will be clamped to this value.

 * `~sensors` (`list`)
-  List of sensors to fuse, see below for specification of list element parameters
+  List of sensors to fuse, see below for specification of list element parameters.

   - `~sensors[i]/topic` (`string`, required)
-    Name of a topic where measurement messages will be published
+    Name of a topic where measurement messages will be published.

   - `~sensors[i]/type` (`string`, required)
     Message type of messages published on `~sensors[i]/topic`.
 Must be one of